Gaz2600/ConcurrentLogin/README.md

     #############################################################

-After applying the required changes, follow the steps below to create the GPO:"  -Mahdi Tehrani
+After applying the required changes, follow the steps below to create the GPO

-"Create a new GPO “LimitLogin and navigate to "User Configuration\Windows Settings\Scripts (Logon/Logoff)" and open "Logon"
+Create a new GPO “LimitLogin and navigate to "User Configuration\Windows Settings\Scripts (Logon/Logoff)" and open "Logon"

 Select the "PowerShell Scripts" tab and click on ‘Show Files’.